Coastal Voices

 Some were born here and never left; others arrived deliberately, drawn by work, memory, or a need for space.
 Each voice reveals a different relationship to place: livelihoods tied to uncertain waters, communities marked by continuity and change, and personal histories that unfold against shifting horizons.

 These are not romanticised accounts of coastal life, nor are they narratives of decline.
-Instead, they are grounded testimonies, observations of endurance, adaptation, and identity and belonging.
+Instead, they are grounded testimonies, observations of endurance, adaptation, identity and belonging.